 ELIGIBILITY

-All companies in the industrial or service sector and architectural practices within the EU are eligible.
+All companies in the industrial or service sector within the EU are eligible.

-Through fulfilling the assigned tasks, the trainee should be given the chance to optimize and implement the specific knowledge he/she acquired at university.
+Through fulfilling the assigned tasks, the trainee should be given the chance to optimize and implement the specific knowledge they acquired at university.

 Important notice